wagtail/wagtail/docs/reference/contrib/index.rst

 :doc:`sitemaps`
 ---------------

-Provides a view that generates a Google XML sitemap of your public wagtail content.
+Provides a view that generates a Google XML sitemap of your public Wagtail content.

 :doc:`frontendcache`